-To assess the potential impacts of the Hebgen Dam gate failure to the Madison River fishery, the Madison Technical Advisory Committee, comprised of NWE, Montana Fish, Wildlife & Parks (FWP), United States Forest Service, United States Fish and Wildlife Service, and the Bureau of Land Management suggested the following monitoring plan, which was approved by the Federal Energy Regulatory Commission (FERC) on August 18, 2022.
+To assess the long-term impacts of the Hebgen Dam gate failure to the Madison River fishery the Madison Technical Advisory Committee, comprised of NWE, Montana Fish, Wildlife & Parks (FWP), United States Forest Service, United States Fish and Wildlife Service, and the Bureau of Land Management suggested the following monitoring plan, which was approved by The Federal Energy Regulatory Commission (FERC) on August 18, 2022.

-- 1. Continue developing population estimates in the Pine Butte section (a longstanding electrofishing survey area) on an annual basis to gain information on species ratios and to track cohorts; - 2.
-Conduct backpack electrofishing surveys in the side channels and margins of the mainstem Madison River (but possibly as far downstream as Kirby) to determine the presence or absence of young-of-the-year (YOY), 1-, and 2-year-old salmonids during the summer of 2022; - 3.
-Conduct electrofishing surveys between Hebgen Dam and Quake Lake to determine catch-perunit-effort (C/f) and population structure information (provided that electrofishing remains safe in swift currents) in 2022 and 2025; and, - 4.
-Conduct fall redd counts in the Madison River between Hebgen Dam and Quake Lake to identify and document key areas of fish use from 2022 through 2025.
+1. Continue developing population estimates in the Pine Butte section (a longstanding electrofishing survey area) on an annual basis to gain information on species ratios and to track cohorts;

+2. Conduct backpack electrofishing surveys in the side-channels and margins of the mainstem Madison River (but possibly as far downstream as Kirby) to determine the presence or absence of young-of-the-year (YOY), 1-, and 2-year-old salmonids during the summer of 2022;

+3. Conduct electrofishing surveys between Hebgen Dam and Quake Lake to determine catch-per-unit-effort (C/f) and population structure information (provided that electrofishing remains safe in swift currents) in 2022 and 2025; and, young-of-the-year survival, developing or enhancing spawning habitat, and/or protecting key habitats from Hebgen Dam to Lyons Bridge (e.g., tributary habitat improvement, an alternative analysis and preliminary engineering report to evaluate alternatives to improve spawning habitat, gravel recruitment, and embryo survival within the affected reach of the mainstem Madison River) will be developed.

+4. Conduct fall redd counts in the Madison River between Hebgen Dam and Quake Lake to identify and document key areas of fish use from 2022 through 2025.

-Additionally, a literature review to evaluate whether impacts from the low flows could have resulted in a total loss of the population or an individual age class will be prepared and mitigation measures to benefit the Madison River fishery, with a focus on improving embryo or young-of-the-year survival, developing or enhancing spawning habitat, and/or protecting key habitats from Hebgen Dam to Lyons Bridge (e.g., tributary habitat improvement, alternative analysis to evaluate improvements to spawning habitat, gravel recruitment, and embryo survival), will be developed.
+Additionally, a literature review to evaluate whether impacts from the low flow event could have resulted in a total loss of the population or an individual age class was prepared (Appendix A) and mitigation measures to benefit the Madison River fishery, with a focus on improving embryo or